 From the Editor

-We hope you enjoy this issue and find that it lends some insight into—if not comfort about—the current economic climate and how it has been affecting the dental industry, your practice, and your purchasing/buying habits.
-Please send us your feedback to firstname.lastname@example.org.
-As always, your thoughts, opinions, and reactions are our motivations to continually enhance our clinical content and coverage of today’s topics of interest.
+It’s always fun to ask, “What if...?”
+We hope you enjoy this “futuristic” issue and find that it delivers relevant and insightful information as you peer into the next decade of dentistry.
+As always, we encourage you to send us your feedback to firstname.lastname@example.org .
+Your thoughts, opinions, and reactions motivate us to continually enhance our clinical content and coverage of today’s topics of interest.
 Thank you for reading and, most of all, thank you for your continued support.

 With warm regards,